browserengineering/book/book/animations.md

 [compositing]: https://en.wikipedia.org/wiki/Compositing

-To explain compositing, we'll need to think about our browser's display list.
+To explain compositing, we'll need to think about our browser's display list, and to do that it's useful to print it out.
 Printing it is going to require similar code in every display command, so let's give a new `DisplayItem` superclass to display commands.
 This makes it easy to create default behavior that's overridden for specific display commands.
 For example, we can make sure that every display command has a `children` field:

 ``` {.python replace=children=[]/rect%2c%20children=[]%2c%20node=None}
 class DisplayItem: